practicalli/clojure-web-services/compojure/variable-path-elements.md

 (get map :keyword)
 ```

-You can use `get` with a nested map, however you would need a nested `get` funciton call
+You can use `get` with a nested map, however you would need a nested `get` function call

 ```clojure
 (get (get outer-map :outer-keyword) :inner-keyword)